The Jari Walk-Behind Sickle Mower

 Bringing the Sickle Mower to Market

-The Jari Sickle Mower has actually been around for 75 years, according to Randy Meyer, a sales representative for Jari USA.
-“We are the only American-made walk-behind sickle mower in today’s market,” Meyer says.
+The Jari Sickle Mower has actually been around for 75 years, according to Kathryn Block of Jari Mowers.
+“We are the only American-made walk-behind sickle mower in today’s market,” Block says.

-Jari USA primarily sells its product to servicing equipment dealers who, in turn, sell to end users.
+Jari Mowers primarily sells its product to servicing equipment dealers who, in turn, sell to end users.
 Jari has just 17 dealers in the U.S. right now.
-“Most of our dealers are in the Midwest and surrounding states,” Meyer says.
+“Most of our dealers are in the Midwest and surrounding states,” Block says.
 “We need better support in the East, South and West.
 We’re working hard on that.

 “I actually just sold a sickle mower to a farmer,” Whitt relates.
 “He needed something to get in between his rows of material.
 So he ordered one with the narrower, 16-inch bar.
 The sickle mower is really a special application-type thing, but it’s a really well-performing machine, for sure.”

-If you are dealer who is interested in carrying the Jari Sickle Mower, you can request more information from Jari USA.
+If you are dealer who is interested in carrying the Jari Sickle Mower, you can request more information from Jari Mowers.